F-22A Raptor Advanced Tactical Fighter Aircraft US Air Force , USA

 The bay is fitted with the EDO Corp.
 LAU-142/A AVEL AMRAAM vertical ejection launcher which is a pneumatic-ejection system controlled by the stores management system.
 Raytheon AMRAAM air-to-air missile is an all-weather short- to medium-range radar-guided fire-and-forget missile, with a range of 50nm.
 The side bays can each be loaded with one Lockheed Martin / Raytheon AIM-9M or AIM-9X Sidewinder all-aspect short-range air-to-air missile.

-The GPS-guided, Boeing small diameter bomb (SDB) is being integrated on the F/A-22 in February 2007.
+The GPS-guided, Boeing small diameter bomb (SDB) was integrated on the F/A-22 in February 2007.
 Eight SDBs can be carried with two AMRAAM missiles.

 Radar